In this guide

 - greater than 2% of your VAT flat rate turnover but less than £1000 per year

-If you are not a limited cost trader you can apply and use the appropriate business category rate rather than 16.5%.
-This assessment should be carried out on a quarterly basis and the appropriate rate applied each quarter.
+If you are not a limited cost trader, you can apply and use the appropriate business category rate rather than 16.5%.
+This assessment must be carried out on a quarterly basis and the appropriate rate applied each quarter.

 If your agreed flat rate is 16.5% and you invoice your client for fees of £10,000 (plus £2,000 VAT), the VAT payable to HMRC will be £12,000 x 16.5% = £1,980.00.
 This means that you retain £20 of VAT.

-Here are some examples to help illustrate the comparable savings from the two schemes, under different scenarios:
+Here are some examples to help illustrate the comparable savings from the two schemes, using different scenarios:

 Can I reclaim VAT on pre-registration expenses?